axingjia/Journey_to_Cracking_the_Coding_interview/README.md

 [recursion countdown](https://www.youtube.com/watch?v=FCGF7YB6g-4&list=PLGSxjw5t3yJs4i3RONXvShSnXflLp5fXS&index=2)

-Sometime geekforgeek's question is too hard and unrelated, so I just do a loop from ctci->DS->geekforgeek->ctci;
+Sometime geekforgeek's question is too hard and unrelated, so I just do a loop from ctci->DS->geekforgeek->ctci; thats why I need all three to be able to study it effectively